bitburner-official/bitburner-src/markdown/bitburner.darknet.heartbleed.md

 </td><td>

-the server to target.
+Hostname/IP of the target server.
 Must be directly connected to the current server.

 </td></tr>